How To Talk To Your Fetus During Pregnancy

 I’m here to remind you to take those precious moments and talk to your baby, it’ll mean the world to them.

 What are you teaching your baby?
 Share your ideas in the comments!

 For inspiration on how to bond with your baby and infuse your pregnancy mindset with joy, download my free guide using the form below:

 Author: Tal Mandelbaum

 Tal Mandelbaum is a trained social psychologist, a spiritual teacher, and a mom of two.
 She teaches online courses and workshops for spiritual seekers, who want to have a calmer, healthier more consciously connected relationship with themselves, others, and spirit!
-Follow her on Instagram for more pregnancy insights and inspiration!
+Follow her on Instagram for more spirituality insights and inspiration!